florez-alberto/mock-fastq-generator/README.md

 This script generates a FastQ file with mock sequences assembled from a template sequence and an upstream sequence.
 It will need a fasta file with the target sequence.
 It can be used with the parameres set up as commands or pointing to a parameters.json file as shown in the examples scripts.
 It will output a fastq looking file with phred scores attached.

-The chosen template sequence comes from a RSV fusion inhibitor peptide derived HR2 497-516[^1].
-The function that generates the phred scores will generate a smoothed noisy curve based on a center of maximal phred score using the ASCII 33-126 offset[^2].
+The chosen template sequence comes from a RSV fusion inhibitor peptide derived from a 20 amino acid segment from HR2 (positions 497-516)[^1].
+The function that generates the phred scores will create a smoothed noisy curve based on a center of maximal phred score using the ASCII 33-126 offset[^2].

 ![figure_1](./img/smooth_curve_example.png)